IndicoDataSolutions/IntercomBot/README.md

 sudo python setup.py develop
 ```

+If you run into installation trouble, check our installation guide on [the indico blog](https://indico.io/blog/getting-started-indico-tutorial-for-beginning-programmers/).

 Sign up for an intercom API key at https://developers.intercom.io/page/getting-started
 and set up a webhook that responds to the "New Message from a User", "Reply from a User", and "Conversation assigned to Teammate" events.